Educational Leadership Harbour Centre Cohort

 Pat Hibbits

 Vice President Finance and Administration, Simon Fraser University, responsible for operations of nonacademic departments of the university including: financial planning, budget, risk management, finance, accounting, ancillary services, treasury, human resources, labour relations, health and safety, security, purchasing, facilities management and campus planning and development, computing services (this latter a joint responsibility with the VP Academic).
+I am interested in the interactions between parents and schools, particularly in the case of children with special needs, learning disabilities or other "at risk" factors.

 Nym Hughes